 If you are a beneficial owner, your bank or broker may deliver a single proxy statement, along with individual proxy cards, or individual Notices to any household at which two or more stockholders reside unless contrary instructions have been received from you.
 This procedure, referred to as householding, reduces the volume of duplicate materials stockholders receive and reduces mailing expenses.
-Stockholders may revoke their consent to future householding mailings or enroll in householding mailings by contacting American Stock Transfer & Trust Company, LLC, 1-800-937-5449, or by writing to American Stock Transfer & Trust Company, LLC, 6201 15th Ave, Brooklyn, NY 11219.
-Alternatively, if you wish to receive a separate set of proxy materials for this year's Annual Meeting, we will deliver them promptly upon request to Monster Beverage Corporation, 1 Monster Way, Corona, CA 92879, or by calling (951) 739-6200 or (800) 426-7367.
+Stockholders may revoke their consent to future householding mailings or enroll in householding mailings by contacting Equiniti Trust Company, LLC (formerly American Stock Transfer & Trust LLC) at 1-800-937-5449, or by writing to Equiniti Trust Company, LLC at 55 Challenger Road 2nd Floor, Ridgefield Park, NJ 07660.
+Alternatively, if you wish to receive a separate set of proxy materials for this year's Annual Meeting, we will deliver them promptly upon request to Monster Beverage Corporation, 1 Monster Way, Corona, CA 92879, or by calling (951) 739-6200 or (800) 426-7367 date, 1,041,725,628 shares of our Common Stock were issued and outstanding.
+There are no other outstanding voting securities of the Company.